pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

     quantized_model = convert_pt2e(prepared_model)
     print(quantized_model)

-Note: the model produced here also had some improvement upon the previous `representations <https://github.com/pytorch/rfcs/blob/master/RFC-0019-Extending-PyTorch-Quantization-to-Custom-Backends.md>` in fx graph mode quantizaiton, previously all quantized operators are represented as `dequantize -> fp32_op -> qauntize`, in the new flow, we choose to represent some of the operators with integer computation so that it's closer to the computation happens in hardwares.
-For more details, please see: `Quantized Model Representation <https://docs.google.com/document/d/17h-OEtD4o_hoVuPqUFsdm5uo7psiNMY8ThN03F9ZZwg/edit>` (TODO: make this an API doc/issue).
+.. note:: the model produced here also had some improvement upon the previous `representations <https://github.com/pytorch/rfcs/blob/master/RFC-0019-Extending-PyTorch-Quantization-to-Custom-Backends.md>`_ in the FX graph mode quantizaiton, previously all quantized operators are represented as ``dequantize -> fp32_op -> qauntize``, in the new flow, we choose to represent some of the operators with integer computation so that it's closer to the computation happens in hardwares.
+For more details, please see: `Quantized Model Representation <https://docs.google.com/document/d/17h-OEtD4o_hoVuPqUFsdm5uo7psiNMY8ThN03F9ZZwg/edit>`_ (TODO: make this an API doc/issue).

 8. Evaluation
 -------------